lizlevine/word-guess-game/pseudo-code.md

 • create an array of animals that trigger a function
-• create some random .math method to randomly extract animal names from the array randomly
+• create a random .math method function to randomly select animal names from the array
-• write something that will display _ _ _ _  same number of underscores as word randomly    picked by comp / create something to display maybe h1
+• build a function that will hook into an element (span) to display _ _ _ _  (with same
+number of underscores as animal name
-• Listen for onkeyup event and tie a function
+• Listen for onkeyup event and tie a function to begin game and generate a random name
+that displays correct number of underscores
-• Display keys pressed (display)
+• Create function that calculates number of guesses remainingDisplay keys pressed (display)
 • Remember to use property/method/ etc. to include lowerCase letters
 • create a letter counter function and display which shows how many guesses remaining
 • create a function that will count wins (number of times user guessed the word correctly)
-• create a function that displays the users correct guesses and reveal them on the          underscored line
+• create a function that displays the users correct guesses and reveal them on the
+underscored line
 • a function that generates the next word to be guessed